MeteoSwiss/publication-opendata/README.md

 All information reflects the current state of work and is subject to change.
 Finding out, collecting, analysing and weighting user needs is the central way for MeteoSwiss to be able to offer good open data products.

 Thank you very much for your attention and openness to enter into an exchange with us for this purpose.

 ## Open data products
-What data do we plan to make available as 'Open Data' and in what form (structure, formats, chunks, frequencies/periodicities, volumes)?
  - publication-opendata
      - [surface](https://github.com/MeteoSwiss/publication-opendata/tree/master#surface)
         - ~~aviation~~